Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Discussion

 The observed differences in reconstruction accuracy between healthy and scarred regions highlight the challenge of capturing pathological mechanics.
-This suggests that patient-specific reduced bases may be necessary for subjects with significant myocardial abnormalities, rather than relying on bases constructed from primarily healthy tissue mechanics \cite{Caforio2024}.
+This suggests that patient-specific \gls{rbs} may be necessary for subjects with significant myocardial abnormalities, rather than relying on bases constructed from primarily healthy tissue mechanics \cite{Caforio2024}.
 Adaptive enrichment strategies that refine the basis in regions of high reconstruction error could potentially address this challenge.

-While machine learning methods using autoencoders~\cite{Romor2023} show promise for problems with slow Kolmogorov $n$-width decay, our physics-based approach prioritizes interpretability and generalization beyond the training data, which is crucial for clinical applications where data scarcity and trust in predictions are paramount.
+While machine learning methods using autoencoders~\cite{Romor2023} show promise for problems with slow Kolmogorov $n$-width decay, our physics-based approach prioritises interpretability and generalisation beyond the training data, which is crucial for clinical applications where data scarcity and trust in predictions are paramount.

 Our current model uses a rule-based approach for fiber orientation~\cite{Bayer2012}, which provides a reasonable approximation of the helical fiber architecture.
 Future work could incorporate patient-specific fiber distributions derived from diffusion tensor \gls{mri} to further improve the physiological fidelity of both the mechanical model and the subsequent reconstruction.